 - Register with VA networks so you can get a listing on their site and benefit from their client requests, and their online forums.
-We have a network connected to this site.
+Join VA Directory, the network connected to this site.

 - Get business cards designed and printed.
 They can just have your name and contact details, and perhaps some information about what you do on them.
 They don’t have to have a logo or business name.
 Consider adding your photo or an image that relates to what you do.
 Give them out at networking events and elsewhere.
 Do add your suburb and state, even if you don’t include your home address.
 Having a post office box is even better.